why delilah holliday thinks ovaries are stronger than balls

 We catch up with feminist artist and Skinny Girl Diet front-woman Delilah Holliday

 If Kathleen Hanna had a love child, she'd be a lot like feminist artist and Skinny Girl Diet front-woman Delilah Holliday.
 From her music to her art, Delilah oozes the riot grrrl air of rebellion.
-She's smart, she's savvy, and she knows what she's talking about, while her beliefs in social equality are genuine, and she's become pretty good at wading through the bullshit 'trends' of modern feminism.
+She's smart, she's savvy, and she knows what she's talking about.
+Her beliefs in social equality are genuine, and she's become pretty good at wading through the bullshit 'trends' of modern feminism.
 Fresh from her foundation show and currently working on a project for Female Matters, a group show in aid of the fight against FGM, we catch up with the sassy songstress to talk ovaries, balls, and sexual liberation.

 When did you first become interested in art?

-Well I started off drawing caricatures of my primary school teachers and it always felt like an amazing release of aggression.
+Well I started off drawing caricatures of my elementary school teachers and it always felt like an amazing release of aggression.
 So I thought to myself, "Wow.
 I would love to do this for the rest of my life," and now I always draw and paint as much as I can.

 What inspires you?

 What inspires me the most are all the different variations of people and their lives that you see on an average day.
 Where are they going?
 Who are they?
 I like making up little stories about those strangers.
 I was stranded at Heathrow airport once and I saw the craziest looking people pass me by so I decided to draw them.
-Also politics inspire me, looking at all of those things from above using a satirical viewpoint.
+Also politics inspire me, looking at all of those things using a satirical viewpoint.
 I'm also very inspired by what it means to be a woman and identity in general.

 What is it you're trying to do with your art?